 The NIGMS plays a leading role in supporting the career development and training of the next generation of scientists, including the development of institutional research capacities in regions across the country in which the levels of NIH support have been historically low.

 Given the rapidly evolving landscape of science and medicine, the Institute is working to catalyze the modernization of graduate education.
-Recently, the NIGMS issued a new funding opportunity announcement (FOA) for its pre-doctoral T32 training grants3 that focuses on addressing several key issues such as: shifting the emphasis from simply teaching scientific "facts" to teaching both scientific and professional skills; developing the acumen needed to become rigorous and responsible scientists; supporting a safe, inclusive and diverse training environment; promoting the use of evidence-based teaching and mentoring practices; and enhancing student career development.
+Recently, the NIGMS issued a new notice of funding opportunity (NOFO) for its pre-doctoral T32 training grants3 that focuses on addressing several key issues such as: shifting the emphasis from simply teaching scientific "facts" to teaching both scientific and professional skills; developing the acumen needed to become rigorous and responsible scientists; supporting a safe, inclusive and diverse training environment; promoting the use of evidence-based teaching and mentoring practices; and enhancing student career development.
 Over the next several years, the NIGMS will work to implement this revised T32 program and will carefully evaluate its outcomes.
 In addition, the NIGMS is also working to ensure that emerging issues can be quickly incorporated and addressed in the training process, as appropriate.
 For example, the Institute has recently supported the development of open-access curricular training modules in areas related to improving the rigor and reproducibility of biomedical research.
 These modules are available on the NIGMS website, 4 with more modules due to be added this year.
 The goal is to generate useful resources for graduate training programs.

 Through its Institutional Development Award (IDeA) program, the NIGMS provides targeted support to help broaden the geographic distribution of biomedical research funding by enhancing the competitiveness of investigators located at academic institutions in states having a historically low level of NIH support.
 The IDeA Centers of Biomedical Research Excellence (COBRE), for instance, support thematic, multidisciplinary centers that expand and develop faculty research capabilities and research infrastructure, in part through the development of core technology facilities needed to carry out modern multidisciplinary collaborative research.
 Another important aspect of the IDeA program is its support of medical research for rural and underserved communities.
 The IDeA Clinical and Translational Research Network (CTR), for instance, provides support for clinical and translational research that addresses conditions that have been traditionally higher among certain regions, populations or communities, including (but not restricted to) cancer, cardiovascular disease, and substance abuse disorders.